Redeployment (short story collection): Reception

-Redeployment was published in March 2014.
 In the New York Times, Dexter Filkins wrote: "It's the best thing written so far on what the war did to people’s souls."
 In The Guardian, Edward Docx wrote:

 Writing in the Daily Beast, Brian Castner described the book "a clinic in the profanities of war".
 He wrote:

 On November 19, Redeployment received the 2014 National Book Award for fiction.
 The judges described it as a "brutal, piercing sometimes darkly funny collection" that "stakes Klay's claim for consideration as the quintessential storyteller of America's Iraq conflict."
 In his acceptance speech, he said: "I can't think of a more important conversation to be having — war's too strange to be processed alone.
 I want to thank everyone who picked up the book, who read it and decided to join the conversation."
 National Public Radio reported that:

 The New York Times included Redeployment on its list of the "Ten Best Books of 2014".
 On January 19, 2015 it was announced by the National Book Critics Circle that Redeployment received its 2014 John Leonard Award for "a best first book published in any genre."

 In May 2015 The Chautauqua Institute announced that Redeployment won the 2015 Chautauqua Prize.
 The Chautauqua Prize is awarded annually to commemorate a book of fiction or literary/narrative nonfiction that provides a richly rewarding reading experience and honors the author for a significant contribution to the literary arts.

 In June 2015, the American Library Association announced that Klay's Redeployment was the 2015 recipient of the W. Y. Boyd Literary Award for Excellence in Military Fiction.
 In November 2015, Redeployment was awarded the Warwick Prize for Writing for 2015.